summerysaturn/y1-university/405-Computing-Tech/project-a2/notes.md

   * [Week 5 Questions](#week-5-questions)
   * [Week 5 Lab Work](#week-5-lab-work)

+TODO: replace questions documentation with a more in-depth analysis

 ## Week 1 Questions

 | Question 1: Define the four main components of a computer. |